- About Pitbulls

 - Your role: Keeping the Peace

-If you see people in the dog park who seem especially novice and/or overwhelmed by their dog's play style, please kindly point them towards breed education resources so they can make safe, wise decisions for their dog.
+If you see people in the dog park who seem especially novice and/or overwhelmed by their dog's play style, please kindly point them towards education resources so they can make safe, wise decisions for their dog.